-In Illinois, a person can be found guilty of attempted murder for having deliberately, intentionally or recklessly with extreme disregard for human life, attempted to kill someone by taking some substantial step toward committing the crime.
+In Illinois, a person can be found guilty of attempted murder for having deliberately, intentionally, or recklessly with extreme disregard for human life, attempted to kill someone by taking some substantial step toward committing the crime.
+Defendants need the services of an experienced DuPage County attempted murder attorney to protect them from severe repercussions, which include time in prison, fines, and significant collateral consequences.

 If you are charged with attempted murder, the penalties are severe and, unless there are mitigating circumstances, can result in substantial prison time.
 You need the best defense available, as prosecutors will be fighting to impose the steepest punishment.
 The seasoned Illinois criminal defense attorneys at Wolfe & Stec, Ltd. have extensive experience and know that there are aspects of the attempted murder charge that may lead to a dismissal or result in a lesser offense or penalty.
 We offer a free consultation to examine the issues in your case and determine what we can do to help.